Locally recoverable codes on surfaces: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank the following institutions for providing the opportunity for them to meet and/or for financial support: IMPA, BIRS-Oaxaca, MPIM, IHP, University of Canterbury and M. Stoll's Rational Points workshop series.
 Cec\'ilia Salgado was partially supported by FAPERJ grant E-26/203.205/2016, the Serrapilheira Institute (grant number Serra-1709-17759), Cnpq grant PQ2 310070/2017-1 and the Capes-Humboldt program.
 Anthony V\'arilly-Alvarado was partially supported by NSF grants DMS-1352291 and DMS-1902274.
 Jos\'e Felipe Voloch was partially supported by the Simons Foundation (grant \#234591) and the Marsden Fund Council administered by the Royal Society of New Zealand.
-He would also like to thank A. Dimakis for a helpful conversation.
+He would also like to thank A. Dimakis for a helpful conversation. {Finally, the authors would like to thank the referees for a careful reading and a number of suggestions to the manuscript.}

 \begin{bibdiv} \begin{biblist}

 \bib{AtiyahMacdonald}{book}{ author={Atiyah, M. F.}, author={Macdonald, I. G.}, title={Introduction to commutative algebra}, publisher={Addison-Wesley Publishing Co., Reading, Mass.-London-Don Mills, Ont.}, date={1969}, pages={ix+128}, }